Our actions affect the environment, they affect our everyday lives, and the lives of others.

 The insurance industry is clear that climate-related disasters have multiplied in their combined frequency and severity.

-Many countries the world over have suffered record-breaking temperatures and droughts in 2018.
-In many cases these have been accompanied by wild fires and even ‘firenadoes’ – tornadoes of fire!
+Many countries the world over suffered record-breaking temperatures and droughts in 2018.
+In many cases these were accompanied by wild fires and even ‘firenadoes’ – tornadoes of fire!